 With so many flavorful ingredients, this bold and intense spice cake really does justice to old-fashioned gingerbread.
-With no mixer required, it’s a simple and delicious recipe that’s perfect for fall!
+With no mixer required, it’s a simple and delicious recipe that’s perfect for fall and winter!

 It really feels like my life stories revolve around the grocery store lately, but I simply can’t pass up making amazing sweets just because I don’t have everything on hand – and amazing this cake is!
 This gingerbread cake is super moist, sticky, and spicy with a complex and intense flavor.
 It’s definitely a “mature” cake, for adults only.
 It keeps well, staying moist for 4 days, and actually tastes better the day after it’s made.